DreymaR/BigBagKbdTrixTMK/README.md

 TODO:
 -----
 - The Sym mod should be made a layout option (it should not affect Extend!)?
 One for non-Wide and one for Wide, then.
 	- It'll be many combos with Curl+Sym.
 Choose just a few, like {C,CA,CAWS}?
+Or?
+	- If there's one for each non-Wide CurlMod setting, the Angle is done with "Model" anyway.
+	- Same w/ Wide?
+But here, it's different for ISO and ANSI?
+May get too complex.
+		- So...
+Just make a CAWS then, and let AWS and other complexity be?
+	- But how about Sym outside Cmk?
+It might be nice to offer, say, QWERTY Sym or Canary Sym!
+		- One way might be to offer both a keymap _and_ a layout option.
+But that's a lot?
+		- How about having a CURL_SYM option (0/1/2/3 bit logic), where the Sym part also affects QWERTY?
+- Uncouple the Curl mod from keymap?
+It's more of a symbolic/soft mod.
+Should not affect Extend (much).
+	- Also, Curl is a Colemak thing, should not affect other layouts.
+- Lose the DHk mod now, for reasons of sanity.
+Maybe leave a little instruction on how to get it.
-- Make two different Extend bottom rows depending on CURLMOD setting
+- Make two different Extend bottom rows depending on CURLMOD setting.
+Can use #if.
+- Are UNICODEHEADER and UNICODEFOOTER superseded now, by the handy TMK `UNI[X|W|M]_()` macro syntax (that I devised)?
 - How hard would it be to port this to QMK?
-Would that work for the Hasu device?
+Would that work for the Hasu USB-2-USB device?

 DONE:
 -----
 - Converted the Forum docs to Markdown+HTML and added them to this repo in a docs folder.
 - Nuked that accursed old Workman entry.
 The Canary layout constitutes a far more worthy replacement.
+- Nuked the old DHk ergo mod, keeping only standard DH(m) now.
+Sorry, users of DHk, but you'll now have to edit it in.

 [TMKG]: https://github.com/tmk/tmk_keyboard (Hasu's TMK repository on GitHub)
 [DBBU]: http://forum.colemak.com/viewtopic.php?id=2158 (DreymaR's Big Bag of Keyboard Tricks - USB edition)